 A “use it or lose it” policy also quickly opens the door for unscrupulous behavior by the employer, as it is legal for an employer to control when an employee takes a vacation.

 Therefore, an employer utilizing the first example policy discussed above could merely deny an employee’s every request over the course of a year, effectively denying them all 10 of the vacation days which they should rightfully earn.

 Since vested and unused vacation is considered wages it must be paid to employees at termination, resignation, or retirement, at the rate of pay that is in effect with the employer.
 (Lab C §227.3).
 Employment relationship governed by a collective bargaining agreements, however, are not covered by this statute.
 (Id).

-At least one case (Chapin v Fairchild Camera & Instrument Corp.
+Further, at least one case (Chapin v Fairchild Camera & Instrument Corp.
 (1973) 31 CA3d 192) has ruled that a sale of a company constitutes a termination that causes a seller’s duty to pay out accrued vacation time to the company’s employees.
 This is the case even if they continued to work for the buyer.
 (See also 2002 DLSE Enforcement Polices and Interpretations Manual §15.1.11 (rev 2009)).
 Get more information on waiting time penalties.

 Probationary Periods & Caps

 While “use it or lose it” policies are considered illegal according to California law, it is legal for employers to implement probationary periods in which no vacation is earned or may be used.
 Probationary periods may be set at any length the employer desires; neither federal nor state law has established required minimums or maximums.